-Industry-driven training facility that will stimulate growth and productivity across the engineering, manufacturing and agri-tech sectors
+Industry-driven training facility that stimulates growth and productivity across the engineering, manufacturing and agri-tech sectors.

 Officially opened in 2019 after receiving £2.8 million in funding from the Single Local Growth Fund, Boston College’s EMAT centre is dedicated to improving the skills and talent of the current and future workforce as well as supporting Greater Lincolnshire’s key industries and local businesses.
 It allows young people to unlock their potential with access to quality education and a hands-on approach to learning.

 Three years on, the EMAT centre is thriving.
 It is home to 90 engineering students and apprentices across Level 2 to Level 5 courses as well as 33 motorsport engineering students, and since July 2021 the centre has directly engaged with 25 businesses, opening potential for careers in rural areas.

 Facilities include two engineering workshops providing space for traditional and modern design, maintenance and manufacturing techniques, a CAD suite, three classrooms and a break-out space.